Visa CEO calls digital wallet fee on PayPal 'appropriate'

 By Alistair Barr

-SAN FRANCISCO, March 20 Visa Inc Chief Executive Charlie Scharf suggested on Wednesday that the payment network may impose a fee on digital wallet operators like PayPal, following rival MasterCard Inc.
+SAN FRANCISCO Visa Inc (V.N) Chief Executive Charlie Scharf suggested on Wednesday that the payment network may impose a fee on digital wallet operators like PayPal, following rival MasterCard Inc (MA.N).

 MasterCard said earlier this year that it plans a new fee for digital wallet operators starting in June.